pagkly/Zed/Investopedia3/Paper Money Definition.md

 Paper Money Definition
 ## What Is Paper Money?

 Paper money is a country's official, paper currency that is circulated for the transactions involved in acquiring goods and services.
-The printing of paper money is typically regulated by a country's central bank or treasury in order to keep the flow of funds in line with [monetary policy](https://www.investopedia.com/terms/m/monetarypolicy.asp).
+The printing of paper money is typically regulated by a country's central bank or treasury in order to keep the flow of funds in line with [[monetary policy]](https://www.investopedia.com/terms/m/monetarypolicy.asp).

 Paper money tends to be updated with new versions that contain security features and attempt to make it more difficult for counterfeiters to create illegal copies.